-Name: Paul Jolie

-Organization / Group/ Business represented:

-Address: Postal Code:

-Daytime Phone No: Home Phone:

-Email: Date of Meeting:

-Jan.
-14, 2019

-Is this an item on the Agenda? ☐ Yes ■ No Agenda Item No:

-☐ I request future notification of meetings ■ I wish to address Council / Committee

-Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable):

-I would like to address council concerning Province of Ont.
-Bill 66 and its affect on our community

-Do you wish to provide a written or electronic communication or background information Yes No Please submit all materials at least 5 days before the meeting.
+Name: Paul Jolie Organization / Group/ Business represented: Address: Postal Code: Daytime Phone No: Home Phone: Email: Date of Meeting: Jan.
+14, 2019 Is this an item on the Agenda?
+Yes No Agenda Item No: □ I request future notification of meetings ■ I wish to address Council / Committee Describe in detail the reason for the deputation and what act (if applicable): on you will be asking Council/Committee to take I would like to address council concerning Province of O nt.
+Bill 66 and its affect on our community Do you wish to provide a written or electronic communication Please submit all materials at least 5 days before the meeting •